AimsEuropean Research Network on Philanthropy

 To seek cooperation with existing philanthropy journals.
 ERNOP members actively publish their research in a large range of mono- and interdisciplinary scientific journals, from economic journals to marketing, and from social policy journals to historical journals.
 As ERNOP, we are proud that our members are actively involved in the academic philanthropy community world wide, also as editor of the main specialized philanthropy journals (NVSQ, Voluntas, JPM and VSR).

 Putting and keeping philanthropy research on the agenda

 To represent the study of philanthropy in Europe and to influence policy making at national and European level.
 Knowledge is of utmost importance for policy making and this is not different for philanthropy.
 As there is no structural and comparable information about philanthropy between European countries, ERNOP aims to put philanthropy research on philanthropy the agenda of national and European policymakers.

 Closer cooperation within Europe

 To encourage cooperation between members of the Association and the development of effective networks.
-By establishing working groups, a Linked In Group, publishing newsletters, and by working together on themes related to philanthropy, ERNOP actively invites its members to work together.
+By establishing working groups, a Linked In Group, mailings, and by working together on themes related to philanthropy, ERNOP actively invites its members to work together.

 Partnering with the rest of the world

 To develop partnerships in philanthropy research between Europe and the rest of the World.
-ERNOP is an institutional member of ISTR and collaborates with other European philanthropy networks, such as EMES, ICFO, EFA, EFC and the EVPA.
+ERNOP collaborates with other global research networks like ISTR and ARNOVA and collaborates with other European professional philanthropy networks, such as, CEV, EFA, Philea and the EVPA.